stevenlio88/Portfolio/content/projects/hanoi/index.md

 	<img src="learning_curve_dqn.png" style="width=80%; margin-bottom: 5px;"/>
 </center>

-The DQN agent performed much worst than the tabular versions (SARSA, Q-Learning, Expected SARSA) where it found the optimal solution (7 steps) for the 3 discs 3 pegs setup at episode 5,500.
-The convergence rate also is much slower than the other methods.
-The network is much harder to train and there are lot more hyper-parameters to fine tune.

-Big drawbacks of DQN is that it is much harder to train, it is alot more sensitive to how the reward mechanism design that would improve learning efficiency.
-Currently the agents will gain 0 reward for a move, -1 for an illegal move and only when completing the puzzle will get the maximum reward.
-Hence for a larger puzzle, the agent will waste lot more time on exploring and exploiting without any meaningful rewards until by random chance it is able to complete the puzzle once.
+As expected under the listed conditions, the DQN takes much longer to train to produce the optimal solution reliably.
+The model first reached the optimal 7-steps solution at episode 1504, however the $\epsilon$ at that point is still high (~0.80) hence the agent is still in the exploration stage and it was by random chance that it stubble upon the optimal solution.

+As training goes, $\epsilon$ decaying slowly to the minimum 0.001 (i.e. the final trained agent would still have 0.1% chance of picking a random action).
+Ideally this should be set to 0.0 as mentioned above.
+The average step per episode also steadily converages to the optimal 7-step as training goes - as seen from the learning curve.

+The final DQN agent can reliably solve the 3 discs 3 pegs puzzle in 7 steps, however it won't be able to solve the puzzle in any other configuration. i.e. transfer learning is more difficult for a setup like this.
+The agent can't *generalized* to a bigger puzzle, as the neural network is a fixed sized input and output.
-To scale up for a larger puzzle the DQN will also needed to be more sophasticated as a simple 2 hidden layers is just not enough.

-e.g. a 9 discs 3 pegs puzzle will have an optimal $ 2^9 - 1 = 511$ moves and $3^9 = 19,683$ possible states.
+To scale up for a larger puzzle the DQN will also needed to be more sophasticated. e.g. a 9 discs 3 pegs puzzle will have an optimal $ 2^9 - 1 = 511$ moves and $3^9 = 19,683$ possible states.
 Need a much bigger network.

 <details>
   <summary><u>DQN Implementation:</u></summary>